adambard/learnxinyminutes-docs/csharp.html.markdown

             // LAMBDA EXPRESSIONS - allow you to write code in line Func<int, int> square = (x) => x * x; // Last T item is the return value Console.WriteLine(square(3)); // 9

+            // DISPOSABLE RESSOURCES MANAGEMENT - let you handle unmanaged resources easily
+            // Most of objects that access unmanaged resources (file handle, device contexts, etc.)
+            // implement the IDisposable interface.
+The using statement takes care of
+            // cleaning those IDisposable objects for you. using (StreamWriter writer = new StreamWriter("log.txt"))
+            {
+                writer.WriteLine("Nothing suspicious here");
+                // At the end of scope, ressources will be released.
+                // Even if an exception is thrown.
+            }

             // PARALLEL FRAMEWORK
             // http://blogs.msdn.com/b/csharpfaq/archive/2010/06/01/parallel-programming-in-net-framework-4-getting-started.aspx